The Fostering Network

 If a foster carer states that they wish to resign they must be advised that they must do this in writing.

-A letter will be sent to the Foster Carer signed by the Operations Manager Family Placement Service, acknowledging the written resignation and noting the date it was received and the date from which the resignation will take affect.
+A letter will be sent to the Foster Carer signed by the Group Manager Family Placement Service, acknowledging the written resignation and noting the date it was received and the date from which the resignation will take affect.

 The Independent Reviewing Officer for foster carer reviews will be notified of the carer’s resignation and will contact them to arrange an exit interview.